virtual-labs/exp-modulation-schemes-iitd/experiment/procedure.md

     <h3>2.
 Generating the Signal</h3>
     <p>After entering the input parameters, click the <strong>"Generate Messsage"</strong> button to initiate the signal generation process.
 The simulator will compute the generated bits and relevant parameters based on your input.</p>
     <h3>3.
 Viewing Output</h3>
 	<p>The simulator will display the output below the input fields.
-It will show the transmitted signal based on the selected modulation scheme, carrier frequency, and symbol rate (baud rate).</p>
+It will show the output signal based on the selected modulation scheme, carrier frequency, and symbol rate (baud rate).</p>
     <h3>4.
 Analyzing Results</h3>
     <p>Review the generated output to understand the effects of the selected parameters.
 You may visualize the signal or analyze its properties based on the modulation scheme used.</p>
     <h3>5.
 Adjusting Parameters</h3>